Gene Vincent: Death and legacy

-Vincent died at the age of 36 on October 12, 1971, from a combination of a ruptured ulcer, internal hemorrhage and heart failure, while visiting his father in Saugus, California.
+Vincent died at the age of 36 on October 12, 1971, from a combination of a ruptured ulcer, internal hemorrhage, and heart failure, while visiting his father in Saugus, California.
 He is interred at Eternal Valley Memorial Park, in Newhall, California.

-Vincent is mentioned in one of Ian Dury's earliest songs, "Upminster Kid" (on the 1975 Kilburn and the High Roads album Handsome), with the words "Well Gene Vincent Craddock remembered the love of an Upminster rock 'n' roll teen".
+Vincent is mentioned in one of Ian Dury's earliest songs, "Upminster Kid" (on the 1975 Kilburn and the High Roads album Handsome), with the words "Well, Gene Vincent Craddock remembered the love of an Upminster rock 'n' roll teen".
 Vincent had died four years earlier.
 He later recorded the song "Sweet Gene Vincent".

 Vincent was the first inductee into the Rockabilly Hall of Fame upon its formation in 1997.
-The following year he was inducted into the Rock and Roll Hall of Fame.
+The following year, he was inducted into the Rock and Roll Hall of Fame.
 Vincent has a star on the Hollywood Walk of Fame at 1749 North Vine Street.
 In 2012, his band, the Blue Caps, were retroactively inducted into the Rock and Roll Hall of Fame by a special committee, alongside Vincent.
-On Tuesday, September 23, 2003, Vincent was honored with a Norfolk's Legends of Music Walk of Fame bronze star embedded in the Granby Street sidewalk.
+On September 23, 2003, Vincent was honored with a Norfolk's Legends of Music Walk of Fame bronze star embedded in the Granby Street sidewalk.

 Writing for AllMusic, Ritchie Unterberger called Vincent "an American rockabilly legend who defined the greasy-haired, leather-jacketed, hot rods 'n' babes spark of rock and roll."
 Village Voice critic Robert Christgau was less impressed by the musician's career, saying "Vincent was never a titan – his few moments of rockabilly greatness were hyped-up distillations of slavering lust from a sensitive little guy who was just as comfortable with 'Over the Rainbow' in his normal frame of mind."
 However, he included Vincent's compilation album The Bop That Just Won't Stop (1974) in his "basic record library", published in Christgau's Record Guide: Rock Albums of the Seventies (1981).